- The Men of the Forest

 Day 1 UK-Kota Kinabalu

-After taking Saga’s included UK door-to-door travel service to Heathrow, depart in the evening for your overnight flight to Kota Kinabalu.
+After taking your included VIP door-to-door travel service to the airport, fly overnight flight to Kota Kinabalu.

 Day 2 Kota Kinabalu

 Day 3 Kota Kinabalu

 Relax this morning, then look forward to an afternoon tour when you can discover some of the highlights of Kota Kinabalu.
 With museums, mosques, markets, temples and panoramic views, there's lots to see here.
 B, L, D

 Day 4 Kota Kinabalu-Kinabalu Park